elliotBraem/draw-a-ui/README.md

 ### Next Steps

-- [ ] Merge [PR to near-bos-webcomponent](https://github.com/petersalomonsen/near-bos-webcomponent/pull/1) and replace bundles
+- [ ] Merge [PR to near-bos-webcomponent](https://github.com/petersalomonsen/near-bos-webcomponent/pull/1) and replace bundles from CDN
 - [ ] Ability to publish JSX widget to the [social-db](https://github.com/NearSocial/social-db)
 - [ ] Load in existing widgets and make modifications to them
 - [ ] Option to provide your own API key
+- [ ] Feature to provide custom prompts and option to swap chat gpt model

 # draw-a-ui